buildingSMART-Portugal/EIR/EIR-EN.md

 Object instances with different properties, e.g. external/internal, structural/non-structural properties, should be split into different instances.
 For example, a wall that runs from the inside to the outside should be divided into the building envelope.

-The classification system defined in this document must be used to produce the work and quantity maps, although it is possible for the Lead Appointed Party to propose an additional granularity of the classification system in its BEP.
+The classification system defined in this document must be used to produce the work and quantity maps, although it is possible for the lead appointed party to propose an additional granularity of the classification system in its BEP.

 The models delivered in IFC must not contain duplication of elements between different specialities.
 Exceptional situations must be duly categorised and justified in the BEP.